kora-projects/kora-docs/mkdocs/docs/v2/en/guides/grpc-server.md

 - protobuf message classes such as `CreateUserRequest`
 - gRPC service classes such as `UserServiceGrpc`

 That generated code becomes part of your normal application sources.
+The plugin emits **Java** classes even in a Kotlin project, which is why the generated directories are registered in the `java` source set in both variants.

 ## Modules { #modules }